-The pool is the set of nodes from which a particular cluster may be formed.
+The pool is the set of nodes from which a particular cluster may be formed when using the GUI.
 (All nodes created when using the cxfs_admin tool are automatically part of the cluster, so the concept of the pool is obsolete when using cxfs_admin.)